Steeeephen/LAVA/README.md

 ***
 # LolTracker

-A program for gathering information and providing analytics from League of Legends videos
+A program for gathering positional data and providing analytics from League of Legends videos

 ***
 ## Installation

 * Download or clone loltracker directory

-* Install python and pip
+* Install python 3.6 and pip

 * Navigate to folder with levelone.py